jmh3434/java-precourse/Precourse Java.md

-We could add a fly function above.
-In the subclasses, we could **override** the fly method with something that has no behavior... maybe throw an exception?
+We could add a jump function above.
+In the subclasses, we could **override** the jump method with something that has no behavior... maybe throw an exception?

 But this isn't the best way to do this.
 This isn't the OOP way.